culturesofknowledge/emplaces/design/README.md

 Much remains to be discussed.
 Given the sparsity of data for these  transitions and the great danger of generalizing it may be useful to supplement (or replace?) the overview visualization with something like ‘Calendar Attestations’ to allow individual cases to be recorded.

-## Creator/Contributors/Provenance + License
+## Related Resources

 **Priority:** Required

+**Source:** Core data + additional metadata

+A list of predominantly online resources and references (for traditional scholarly resources, contributors can make use of the Bibliography) some of which will be derived from core data (e.g. links to Wikipedia, WikiData, certain other gazetteers) but most of which will be manually entered.

+## Linkbacks

+**Priority:** Required (form of implementation optional)

+**Source:** Core data + additional metadata

+A list of dynamic links to resources which can be queried programmatically for more information about a place.
+The data would be polled and updated at an appropriate interval.
+For example, X number of letters were sent from this place, and Y number of letters were received at this place.

+If dynamic links can’t be implemented in v.1, then periodically refreshed, static data from a small set of important sources is acceptable as well.

+## Bibliography

+**Priority:** Required (form of implementation optional)

+**Source:** Core data + additional metadata

+A list of bibliographic resources (predominantly offline, scholarly).
+At minimum, an unstructured free text list would suffice for v.1.
+Ideally, a structured list, with the ability to apply place tags to each entry, so making it easier for subsequent contributors to find and select existing bibliographic entries in a consistent manner.
+This is intended to help avoid contributors working on different places in e.g. the same region and period repeatedly entering the same reference, possibly in different formats.

+## Creator/Contributors/License

+**Priority:** Required

 **Source:** Generated

-An indication of the Creator of the record (i.e. the person or organization which created the initial record), the Initial Provenance (a credit line for the reference gazetteer which provided the core data for the record), and the Contributors (a comma separated list of names of the registered full-names of the contributors to the record).
-An indication of the license(s) under which data of this record can be released.
+An indication of the Creator of the record (i.e. the person or organization which created the initial record), one or more subsequent Contributors, a credit line for the reference gazetteer, and a notice of the licenses in use.
+We will require two licenses – CC0 for the reference gazetteer (core data), and CC-BY (v4 or possibly higher – since changes will be logged in Timbuctoo) for the remaining, additional metadata.

-TBD is the need to list one (CC0) or possibly two licenses to account for core and Additional metatdata (CC0 + CC-BY).
-Probably this will need to be a single CC0 license.
+## Export

+**Priority:** Required (form of implementation optional)

+**Source:** Generated

+A means to manually export the current record (only) in several common formats, currently thought to be CSV, Excel, Turtle, GraphML, and GeoJSON-LDT.
+The exact list will be dependant on the capabilities of the infrastructure at launch and (in the case of GeoJSON-LDT) whether this standard has been settled yet (if not, the broader standard, GeoJSON-LD can be used instead).

 ## Maps